phage-nz/infosec-bazaar/readme.md

 - \Graylog - Custom content packs for Graylog.
 - \MISP - Install documentation and custom feed management.
 - \sysmon - Modular Sysmon configuration.

-**\spamtrap**
-- readme.md - Instructions on setting up spam traps using Mail-in-a-Box and Shiva.

-**\t-pot**
-- readme.md - Instructions on deploying T-Pot honeypot platform.

-**\volatility**
-- autoinstall.sh - A script to automatically install Volatility, bulk_extractor and vshot by CrowdStrike.
+- \volatility - - A script to automatically install Volatility, bulk_extractor and vshot by CrowdStrike.

-**\yeti**
-- autoinstall.sh - A script to automatically install Yeti and custom plugins stored under \res.